rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  And he also had a really humdrum job.
 *  The official title for it was petroleum supply specialist.
 *  What does that mean?
-*  Essentially, you're the gas guy who makes sure that that the tanks and the humvees and
+*  Essentially, you're the gas guy who makes sure that the tanks and the humvees and everything
-*  everything else has enough fuel to run.
+*  else has enough fuel to run.
 *  Pretty dull.
 *  And so there was nothing at all in his service that suggested it had anything to do with
 *  what had happened.
 *  So at this point, you're like, OK, nothing to see here.
 *  This mass shooting is probably totally unrelated to his time in the military because he never
 *  deployed, right?
-*  Well, not quite.
+*  Well not quite.
 *  I actually picked up one thing that I thought might be really tied to this and potentially
 *  extremely important, and that was his hearing aids.
 *  What was it about his hearing aids?
-*  Well, here's a guy who's 40 years old, a young, fit guy who has hearing aids.
+*  Well here's a guy who's 40 years old, a young fit guy who has hearing aids.
 *  I would expect that from somebody who worked around artillery cannons or worked around
-*  mortars, worked around tanks in the military.
+*  mortars, worked around tanks.
-*  You see it all the time.
+*  In the military, you see it all the time.
 *  But this guy didn't seem to have any of that.
 *  He's like a petroleum supply guy.
 *  And so I was thinking, OK, something here doesn't make sense.